antoine-de/mimirsbrunn/README.md

 ### osm2mimir

-This component import opensteetmap data into Mimir.
+This component import openstreetmap data into Mimir.

 You can get openstreetmap data from http://download.geofabrik.de/